-Invest time and/or money in your brand identity and website.
+Invest time and money in your brand identity and website.
 Ensure your website's copy is enticing and, more importantly, correct.
 Dress smart and with an air of elegance.
-Do everything you can to present an aura of quality and you will have a better chance of attracting quality.
+Do everything you can to present an aura of quality, and you will have a better chance of attracting quality.
 Quality brings bigger clients with bigger budgets, after all.
 And the more you have on your portfolio, the more you'll entice in future.

 Be confident and walk with your head held high.
 You're not desperate (at least, that's not what you want to show).
 Because if potential clients think you're cool, calm and confident – and that you don't need the work and are in demand – they'll pay top dollar to snap you up.

 Just completed a beautiful project that you think would turn heads?
 Put yourself forward for an award.
 Won an impressive new client?
 Approach the media and tell them about it.
 If you're going to demand higher rates, you have to have some credibility to prove your worth.
-Because people really sit up and take notice of those who are making waves in the industry.
+Because people sit up and take notice of those who are making waves in the industry.

 Establish an annual rate review with all existing clients.
 Send a physical letter three months before the next financial year, explaining that you'll now be carrying out a review every 12 months and why your rates will be increasing this particular time.

 Spread the risk by testing the water with one client at a time.
 I did this with one client and in seven years went from £200 per day to £630.
 Ok, I gained staff, an office and all associated costs during that time – so I was more than justified.
 But it helped me make more money, as well as ensure all my outgoings were covered.
 It also helped me to win bigger clients and projects.

 Not sure how to communicate a rate increase to clients?
 Don't be apologetic, be confident and know that it's perfectly normal to revise your pricing structure.
 If you're still not sure how to communicate your price increase, the following template should help, but feel free to tweak: